aiven/devportal/docs/platform/howto/saml-auth-with-azure.rst

 When logged in Azure, go to "Enterprise applications" (either by using the tiles or the search bar), then use the left column navigation to go to "All applications" and click "New application".

 .. image:: /images/platform/howto/new-application-azure.png
+    :alt: Creating a new application in Azure

 Then use the "Add from the gallery" search bar to search and use the "Azure AD SAML Toolkit".
 You can use anything you like for the App name, such as "Aiven SAML" and click the "Add" button.

 .. image:: /images/platform/howto/azure-ad-saml-toolkit.png
+    :alt: Adding the Azure AD SAML Toolkit for configuration

 Use the navigation to go back the Enterprise applications list.
 The application might not be visible yet, and it's possible you have to select the "All applications" filter and apply it to be able to see it in the list.
 Once it's visible in the list, click it to go to its configuration.